 Bethlehem Catholic is committed to supporting its students academically in a variety of ways.
 Upon application to the school, families work with the Director of Admissions, the Academic Support Coordinator, and Guidance Counselors to assess any needed academic support.
 If a student qualifies for some supports but does not need to be scheduled into a Hawks Learning Support class, then a support plan is written and is overseen by the guidance counselor.

 An integral element of the National Honor Society (NHS) at Bethlehem Catholic High School is service, and service within the walls of our school is crucial.
 To that end, all NHS students are required to provide service to their peers by tutoring in the morning or afternoon at least one day a week.

 All faculty members are available to assist students who may need extra help.
 After school tutoring is available for students.
 Each teacher has a different policy with regards to tutoring.
 Some teachers have set days that they tutor each week.
-Others have tutoring at student request.
-Teachers share their tutoring policy with students at the beginning of the school year.
-Students who want to seek extra help should be proactive and discuss this need with their teacher and set up times that are mutually agreeable.
+Others have tutoring at student request. teachers share their tutoring policy with students at the beginning of the school year.
+Students who want extra help should be proactive and discuss this need with their teacher and set up times that are mutually agreeable.